 Middle-aged drivers (40-64)

 Middle-aged drivers tend to enjoy the lowest car insurance rates.
-These drivers have had more time improving their driving skills, and likely more time has elapsed since incurring dings on their driving records in their youth.
+These drivers have improved their driving skills, and time has likely elapsed since they incurred dings on their driving records due to accidents or moving violations.

 Senior drivers (65+)

-While senior drivers – ages 65 and up – aren’t as risky to insure as, say, a 17-year-old, they generally face higher average rates than younger drivers in their 30s, 40s, or 50s.
+While senior drivers – ages 65 and up – aren’t as risky to insure as a teenager, they generally face higher average rates than middle-aged drivers

-As drivers enter into older age, they have a greater potential of experiencing health conditions – such as impaired vision or hearing, slower response times and cognitive decline – that may negatively impact their driving abilities.
+As drivers age, they have a greater potential of experiencing physical limitations – such as impaired vision or hearing, slower response times, and cognitive decline – that may negatively impact their driving abilities.
 Certain medications taken by senior drivers can impair driving, and seniors have a greater chance of suffering more severe bodily injury in an accident.

 According to the Centers for Disease Control, drivers 70 and older have higher automobile fatalities than middle-aged drivers.